sghall/react-move/README.md

 #### Starting state in Animate

 In `Animate` you are animating a single item and pass a start prop that is an object or a function.
 The start prop will be called when that the item enters.
 Note it could leave and come back by toggling the show prop.
-Immediately after the starting state is set your enter transition is called allowing you to transform that state.
+Immediately after the starting state is set your enter transition (optional) is called allowing you to transform that state.

 ```js
 <Animate